-Laura is a guest on the ‘Total Clarity’ Podcast Ep.
-33 The Three Bridges Podcast with Laura Peterson.
+Laura is interviewed on the ‘Total Clarity’ Podcast Ep.
+33.

-Peter lectures as part of the MAS Context Fall Talks 2020 series.
+Peter lectures as for the MAS Context Fall Talks 2020 series.

-Laura is awarded an artist residency through the Montello Foundation.
+Laura is awarded an artist residency at the Montello Foundation.

-Peter is awarded a grant through the Rice Design Alliance to research and develop a design for inclusive housing based on the historic Single Room Occupancy model.
+Peter receives a grant through the Rice Design Alliance to develop an inclusive housing model based on the historic Single Room Occupancy model.

-Building Subjects, authored by Peter, is published by Standpunkte.
-The book distills four collective housing typologies in China into sixteen projective parts, and was completed in collaboration with art historian Nancy P. Lin and graphic design studios Normal and Some All None.
-The project received a publication grant from the Graham Foundation.
+Building Subjects, authored by Peter and published by Standpunkte, distills four collective housing typologies in China.
+Completed in collaboration with Nancy P. Lin, Normal and Some All None.
+The project received a grant from the Graham Foundation.

 Laura is invited to teach PartStudio, an advanced studio she developed for the Rhode Island Institute of Design.